 Being considered one of the best dance troupes in the state, if not the country, the HHC Family is not your typical run-of-the-mill dance company.
 It upholds high standards and morals not only in dance but for life in general, and all dancers who are a part of that Family have to uphold these morals and standards to remain on the team.

-The Hip Hop ConnXion main branch is based out of two locations in Illinois, one at the American Academy of Gymnastics and Dance (formerly known as Dance ConnXion Studio) in Wheeling which is the headquarters of the Hip Hop ConnXion Family, and the other at Dream Academy of Dance Arts in Aurora.
+The Hip Hop ConnXion main branch is based out of three locations in Illinois, one at the American Academy of Gymnastics and Dance (formerly known as Dance ConnXion Studio) in Wheeling which is the headquarters of the Hip Hop ConnXion Family, Mohler Dance Academy in Bloomingdale and Dream Academy of Dance Arts in Aurora.
 We also have a downtown branch which currently rehearses at different locations in the city (Click on Chicago tab on top for HHC Chicago information).
-The Hip Hop ConnXion Family consists of the Hip Hop ConnXion Elite and HQ teams (HHC), Hip Hop Force Advanced team (HHF) and Future Force Under 14 year old junior team (FF).
+The Hip Hop ConnXion Family consists of the Hip Hop ConnXion HQ teams (HHC HQ), Hip Hop Force Advanced team (HHF) and Future Force Under 14 year old junior team (FF).
 The HHF and FF troupes are currently based only at the Wheeling and the Aurora locations.

 We always advise dancers trying out for the first time to take classes from one of the HHC teachers at the correct level so you can get a good sense of the kind of challenge you will be facing before trying out.
 Also don’t think that if you start taking classes only a couple of weeks before auditions it will help your chances of being ready in time and making one of the teams.
 Dance development is a steady progression of building up your skills over the course of time.

-IF I TRY OUT AT ONE LOCATION, CAN I DANCE FOR THE OTHER TROUPE IF I MAKE IT?
+IF I TRY OUT AT ONE LOCATION, CAN I DANCE FOR THE OTHER LOCATIONS IF I MAKE IT?

 You can attend whichever location is convenient for you time or location-wise.
 If you make the final cut, you may then choose which location you want to permanently be a part of.